 On October 17, 2024, the U.S. Department of Commerce’s Bureau of Industry and Security and the State Department’s Directorate of Defense Trade Controls issued rules to modernize space-related export controls that aim to reduce license requirements and clarify existing controls on these items.
 The rules are intended to support the U.S.-space industrial base’s ability to compete on the global stage while strengthening U.S. international space partnerships and protecting U.S. national security and foreign policy interests.
 The rules are scheduled to be published on October 23, 2024.
 Two of the rules are being issued in final or interim final form, with immediate effective dates, while the other two are proposed rules.
-Our team is reviewing the rules and will issue further analysis of the proposed changes.
-In the interim, we are available to assist with any questions or concerns.
+Our team is available to assist with any questions or concerns.

 High-level overview of the rules